tomhoyland/fishing-circle/README.md

 **Who is it for?**

-Facilitators, Coaches, Scrum Masters, Delivery Managers, Software Engineers, Business Analysts, Project Managers etc. People who work with people.
+People who work with people and groups of people.
+Facilitators, Coaches, Scrum Masters, Delivery Managers, Software Engineers, Business Analysts, Project Managers etc.